jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Even with practice and confidence things go wrong.
 I was thrown off during two interviews.
 For one, I got lost on the way to the hotel the evening before and arrived well after midnight.
-For the second one, my luggage, including my interview suit, was lost by the airlines.
+For the second one, my luggage, including my interview suit, was lost by the airline.
 It arrived at 6:00 AM.
 Additionally, my interviewer didn't arrive when expected.
-A scheduling mixup on their end left me stranded until mid-morning.
+A scheduling mix-up on their end left me stranded until mid-morning.

 Both interview days started early for me.
 Both issues had limited my sleep.